Frequently Asked Questions

 What is the FAFSA-IRS Data Retrieval Process?
 Why should this be used on the FAFSA?

-The U.S. Department of Education has recently decided to streamline the financial aid application process and to make it more accurate.
+The U.S. Department of Education has streamlined the financial aid application process and to make it more accurate.

-Therefore, all 2015-2016 FAFSA on the Web applicants, and the parents of dependent applicants, who indicate that they have filed their federal income tax returns PRIOR to completing their FAFSA and who are otherwise eligible will be directed to use the FAFSA-IRS Data Retrieval Process to complete their FAFSA more easily and accurately.
+Therefore, all FAFSA on the Web applicants, and the parents of dependent applicants, who indicate that they have filed their federal income tax returns will be directed to use the FAFSA-IRS Data Retrieval Process to complete their FAFSA more easily and accurately.

 IRS data retrieved by the tax filer while updating the FAFSA is considered acceptable documentation if an applicant is selected for financial aid verification, even though it was not retrieved with the initial application.